mohasbks/mohasbks/README.md

 </p>

 ## About Me 🎯
-Aspiring Software Engineer and second-year Computer Science student at Egyptian Russian University.
+Aspiring front-end developer and second-year Ai student at Egyptian Russian University.
 Passionate about crafting efficient solutions through code, with expertise spanning from Frontend Development to Machine Learning.
 I love taking on challenging projects that push my boundaries and expand my knowledge.

 ## 🚀 Featured Projects